glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

   caption: [Open‑endedness axes with categorical levels (Analytical/Creative) for player and adjudicator], )

-((RIEDL: Still not sure what this paragraph is adding.
-Is it talking about how we did our analysis?
-If so, does it go in the Methodology section at the end?))
-Evaluating AI in language-centric wargames presents unique challenges.
-Unlike traditional simulations with clear-cut rules and actions, these wargames are open-ended and revolve around natural language.
-This means that instead of discrete moves on a board, we have complex, high-dimensional text outputs representing arguments, justifications, and actions.
-This makes direct comparisons and reproducible evaluations difficult.
-Therefore, our analysis focuses not just on the outcomes of the games, but also on the quality, coherence, and plausibility of the language the AI agents use.

 #figure(
   image("figures/fig_ontology.svg"),
-  caption: [Ontology of creativity for AI in wargames with illustrative placement of example games in each of the four quadrants.], ) <fig:creativity-quadrants>
+  caption: [Ontology of creativity for AI in wargames with illustrative placement of example games in each of the four quadrants.]
+) <fig:creativity-quadrants>

 #figure(
 image("figures/fig_by_year_quadrant_area_2col.svg"),
-  caption: [The distribution of papers over time by time quadrant since 2020.], ) <fig:plot_over_time>
+  caption: [The distribution of papers over time by time quadrant from 2020 to 2025.], ) <fig:plot_over_time>

 == Quadrant I: Analytical Player, Analytical Adjudicator